govuk-one-login/mobile-ios-logging/Sources/GAnalytics/README.md

 > Within this directory exists the following Type for enabling events to be logged to a third-party service for app analytics, in this case, Google's Firebase.

+`GAnalytics` is usable for logging events and tracking screens to the `Firebase` module.

 ## Example Implementation

 #### Using the concrete Type above conforming to the `AnalyticsService`: